wercker-labs/wercker-blog/source/posts/2013-06-07-ruby-packaging-and-deploying.md

 gravatarhash: dff7a3e4eadab56aa69a24569cb61e98
 ---
 <h4 class="subheader">
 In this tutorial we’re going to show you the recommended way to package and deploy Ruby applications with wercker, bundler and capistrano.
 This article assumes you have some knowledge of how <a href="http://beta.wercker.com">wercker</a> works.
-This article is also available on our [dev center](http://devcenter.wercker.com/articles/deployment/capistrano.html).
+This article is also available on our <a href="http://devcenter.wercker.com/articles/deployment/capistrano.html">dev center</a>
 </h4>

 ### Prerequisites